-- School of Medicine ranks in fourth place nationwide, according to the 2014 survey by US News & World Report.
+- School of Medicine ranks in third place nationwide, according to the 2015 survey by US News & World Report.
 The survey ranks medical schools according to the quality of training in both research and primary care.
-UCSF has the only medical school in the nation that ranks in the top five in both categories, including a tie for fourth place in research education, alongside University of Pennsylvania.
+UCSF has the only medical school in the nation that ranks in the top five in both categories.
 The school encourages its students to incorporate inquiry, innovation and discovery throughout their careers, whether in private practice, industry or government, academic medicine, or other pursuits.

-- School of Nursing ranks fourth overall in the nation in the last survey (2011) for both its master's of nursing program and its nursing-midwifery program conducted by US News & World Report in which nursing schools were evaluated.
+- School of Nursing ranks second overall in the nation in the last survey (2015) for both its master's of nursing program and its nursing-midwifery program conducted by US News & World Report in which nursing schools were evaluated.
 The school provides education and research training in the social, behavioral and biological sciences, with a focus on health, illness and health care.

 - School of Pharmacy ranks No. 1 in the nation for its Doctor of Pharmacy (PharmD) program in the 2012 survey conducted by US News & World Report that included pharmacy schools.
 The school teaches students to be lifelong experts in the safe and effective use of medicines and to be effective and vocal members of the health care team.